IkuzakIkuzok/TAFitting/README.md

 TAFitting only accepts the csv file exported from SurfaceXplorer.
 You can use [SXConverter](https://github.com/IkuzakIkuzok/SXConverter) to conver the Ultrafast System (UFS) file to the csv file.

+### Filtering

+Each dacay data can be filtered for smoothing and denoising.
+Followinf filters are available as built-in:

+- Savitzky&ndash;Golay filter (Cubic, 15 or 25 points)
+- Specific Fourier filter (1 kHz to 5 GHz)
+- Automatic Fourier filter (variable cutoff frequency based on the data)

+Filters can be added by creating a new class that implements `TAFitting.Filter.IFilter` interface.
+See [Custom filters](#custom-filters) section for more details.

+#### Savitzky&ndash;Golay filter

+The Savitzky&ndash;Golay filter is a smoothing filter based on the least squares method.
+The filter assumes that the times are equally spaced.
+No check is performed for the time spacing, so the filter may not work properly if the times are not equally spaced.
+See [<i>Anal.
+Chem.</i> <b>1964</b>, 36, 1627&ndash;1639](https://doi.org/10.1021/ac60214a047) for mathematical details.

+#### Fourier filter

+The Fourier filter is a low-pass filter based on the Fourier transform.
+The data is extended to the next power of 2 with appropriate padding before and after the data (e.g., 2500 points to 4096 points).
+The extended data is transformed to the frequency domain, and the high-frequency components are removed.
+The filtered data is obtained by the inverse Fourier transform.
+The filter assumes that the times are equally spaced.
+No check is performed for the time spacing, so the filter may not work properly if the times are not equally spaced.

+The automatic Fourier filter determines the cutoff frequency based on the time range of the data.
+For example, if the time range is 0 to 1 ms, "10%" means 100 µs, which is equivalent to 10 kHz.

 ### Fitting models

 TAFitting supports the following fitting models: